Omikhleia/grail/README.md

 luarocks install grail
 ```

-The module depends on the `penlight` library and from the `rough` library.
+The module depends on the `penlight` library and on the `rough` library.
 The dependencies are installed automatically by luarocks, if not already present.

 ## Usage